-January 26, 1788: The day Captain Arthur Phillip landed on Australian soil with the First Fleet of British ships, raising the British flag at Sydney Cove to claim New South Wales as a British Colony.
+January 26, 1788, is the day Captain Arthur Phillip landed on Australian soil with the First Fleet of British ships.
+He raised the British flag at Sydney Cove to claim New South Wales as a British Colony.
 This day marks the beginning of a long and brutal colonisation of people and land.
-On this day, every year, people of this country are asked to celebrate Australia Day.

-It’s understandable why Australia Day celebrations are not completely embraced by Aboriginal and Torres Strait Islander people.
-Massacre, land theft, stolen children, Australians all let us rejoice!
-For many First Nations people, this day is recognised as Survival Day or Invasion Day, mourning the history that followed the steps of Captain Arthur Phillip and the First Fleet.
+On 26 January each year people in Australia are asked to celebrate a national holiday, now called Australia Day.
+But Australia Day celebrations are not generally embraced by Aboriginal and Torres Strait Islander people, as well as some non-Indigenous people.
+For many First Nations people this day is recognised as Survival Day or Invasion Day.
+Because from this day in 1788 onwards, First Nations people suffered massacres, land theft, stolen children and widespread oppression at the hands of the colonising forces.
+For First Nations people, 26 January is a day of mourning the history that followed the steps of Captain Arthur Phillip and the First Fleet.

 “Most people just want a day to celebrate the place that they call home, to be part of a community, and to guide Australia into the future.
 I am one of these people, so why can’t we celebrate this on a day that includes all Australians?”

 Paul Gorrie, a Gunai/Kurnai, Gunditjmara, Wiradjuri and Yorta Yorta man, speaking to the Aware Project, also sees it as a day of mourning because of the long term consequences of colonisation: